vsellappa/HDF-Workshop/README.md

     ````

 2. Testing Producers and Consumers
-  - Step 1: Open a second terminal to your EC2 node and navigate to the Kafka directory
+  - Step 1: Open a second terminal on your VM and navigate to the Kafka directory
   - In one shell window connect a consumer:
   ````
+ cd /usr/hdp/current/kafka-broker
  bin/kafka-console-consumer.sh --zookeeper localhost:2181 --from-beginning --topic first-topic
 ````

     Note: using –from-beginning will tell the broker we want to consume from the first message in the topic.
 Otherwise it will be from the latest offset.

-  - In the second shell window connect a producer:
+  - In the second shell window connect a producer.
+Customize the FQDN in the broker-list with the hostname of your VM:
 ````
-bin/kafka-console-producer.sh --broker-list demo.hortonworks.com:6667 --topic first-topic
+bin/kafka-console-producer.sh --broker-list bamako.field.hortonworks.com:6667 --topic first-topic
 ````

 - Sending messages.
 Now that the producer is  connected  we can type messages.
   - Type a message in the producer window